Key Takeaways:

 What Constitutes Photo Copyright Infringement?

-This could be as simple as sharing an image on social media, using it in a blog post, or incorporating it into marketing materials.
+This might be as easy as posting an image on social media, utilising it for a blog entry, or putting it in promotional materials.

 • Reproducing or copying a copyrighted image without permission, for example, by downloading it from a website and uploading it to your own site.